saylesss88/nix-book/src/nix/hardening_NixOS.md

 Keep the Attack Surface Small Disable unused features and daemons: Comment out or set `enable = false;` for modules like CUPS, Samba, avahi, etc., if you don’t need printing, filesharing, or zeroconf networking.

+**Use HTTPS**: This one is simple but has big benifits, there is usually an extension or setting for this on most browsers.
+It ensures that all data exchanged between your browser and the website you're visiting is encrypted.
+This means that if it's intercepted, they won't be able to read your data.

 ## Hardening Systemd